celery/celery/docs/userguide/routing.rst

 -----------------------------------

 1. Messages are sent to exchanges.
 2. An exchange routes messages to one or more queues.
-Several exchange types exists, providing different ways to do routing.
+Several exchange types exists, providing different ways to do routing, or implementing different messaging scenarios.
-3. The message waits in the queue until someone consumes from it.
+3. The message waits in the queue until someone consumes it.
 4. The message is deleted from the queue when it has been acknowledged.

 The steps required to send and receive messages are: